Code-Institute-Submissions/Milestone1-StreetFoodiesTour/README.md

 * The texts have in large part been modified or made up by me, Zahra Sadiq
 * The quick info details are replicated from the [BangkokVanguards food tour website](https://bangkokvanguards.com/experiences/the-ultimate-bangkok-foodtour/)
 * The customer reviews are real TripAdvisor reviews which have been modified to fit the context of this website
+* Content written for the Itinerary section was modified from [here](https://feastthailand.com/food/food-culture/chinese-influence/) and [here](https://feastthailand.com/foodies-food-tour/)

 ### 4. Acknowledgements